davidlarrimore/openwebui-chat-analyzer/readme.md

 ## Highlights

-- Works entirely offline; your exports never leave your machine
+- Local FastAPI backend plus Streamlit UI—your exports never leave your machine
-- Auto-loads the latest `all-chats-export-*.json` from `data/` and supports an optional `users.csv` for friendly names
+- Backend auto-loads the latest `all-chats-export-*.json` from `data/` and supports an optional `users.csv` for friendly names
 - Overview metrics for chats, messages, per-role activity, file uploads, and approximate token volume
 - Filters every visualization by Open WebUI user and model
 - Time analysis (daily trend, conversation length, hour-by-day heatmap) and content analysis (word cloud, message length)
 - Sentiment breakdown with TextBlob plus full-text search, paginated browsing, and per-thread JSON downloads
 - CSV exports for both chat metadata and individual messages

+## Configuration

+1. Copy `.env.example` to `.env`.
+2. Adjust values as needed:
+   - `OWUI_API_BASE_URL` – URL the Streamlit UI should use.
+Use `http://localhost:8502` for local runs or `http://backend:8502` when using Docker Compose.
+   - `OWUI_API_ALLOWED_ORIGINS` – Comma-separated list of origins permitted to call the FastAPI backend.
+   - `OWUI_DATA_DIR` – Directory where default exports live (relative to the project root).
+3. Restart the backend (and Streamlit) after changing environment variables.

 ## Input Data

 - `all-chats-export-*.json` from Open WebUI: Admin Panel → **Settings → Data & Privacy → Export All Chats**
 - Optional `users.csv` from Admin Panel → **Settings → Database → Export Users** — needs `user_id` and a name column
-- Place files in `data/` to auto-load on startup or upload them through the interface; uploads land under `uploads/`
+- Place files in `data/` for the backend to auto-load on startup or upload them through the interface; uploads are forwarded to the API and stored under `uploads/`

 ## Quick Start